Protect your buy-to-let investments

 Here’s our essential winter maintenance checklist for landlords – an 8-step guide to maintaining your buy-to-let properties this winter.

-While we love the crisp, clear days in the winter sunshine, the crunch of frozen leaves underfoot and the promise of a hot festive tipple, the cold weather also brings challenges for landlords and property managers.
-At this time of year, it’s too easy to get swept up in the Christmas countdown, and even more so after the challenges 2020 has brought – but if you haven’t already carried out a winter inspection on your rental properties, now is the time.
+While we love the crisp, clear days in the winter sunshine, the cold weather also brings challenges for landlords and property managers.
+It’s easy to overlook property maintainance checks as you’re swept up in festivities before Christmas, especially if you’re also managing additional challenges caused by the pandemic.
+So, if you haven’t already carried out a winter inspection on your rental properties, now is the time.

 Our winter maintenance checklist for landlords will help you to carry out your winter checks – meaning you can identify any potential issues now, before they escalate into expensive or time-consuming problems.
-You’ll save money in the long term (not to mention being able to tuck into your Christmas dinner, uninterrupted!) and your tenants will remain happy with the service you provide.
+You’ll save money in the long term and your tenants will remain happy with the service you provide.

 The essential winter maintenance checklist for landlords